darkwavequantum/cryptographic/zero_knowledge.md

 Prover send verifier E(x), E(y) and E(xy). the verifier check if E(x)E(y) equals to E(xy) modulo N. N is the public key.<br>

 ##### zkSNARKs
-of Knowledge: it is not possible for the prover to construct a proof/argument without knowing a certain so-called witness(address the prover want to spend, or transfer money from). <br>
+of Knowledge: it is **NOT** possible for the prover to construct a proof/argument without knowing a certain so-called witness(address the prover want to spend, or transfer money from). <br>
 About the Zero-knowledge of zkSNARKs: it requires during the interaction, the verifier does not know the witness string.